 But it’s more work!

 2) Grind Beans – Since we’re buying organic whole beans, you will need to grind them.
 With the Chemex it is up to you how you want to grind your beans.
 Most people will say a coarse to fine grind is best but I like to grind my beans very fine so the water takes longer to pass through and my coffee is stronger.
-For that reason, I bought a cheap Krups electric bean grinder and it has lasted me years.
+For that reason, I bought a multi setting electric bean grinder and it has lasted me years.
 You can grind the beans while the water is boiling to save time.

-3) Set Up Chemex – Chemex has special filter cones made just for it.
-Place one in the top of the Chemex glass beaker, then pour the ground beans inside of the coffee filter.
+3) Set Up Chemex – Place a filter in the top of the Chemex glass beaker, then pour the ground beans inside of the coffee filter.
 I actually use warm water to wet the filter ahead of time.
-They say this is better for the coffee oils or something but I say that is a wifes tail because it’s going to get wet as soon as you pour water anyways.
+They say this is better for the coffee oils or something but I say that is a wives tail because it’s going to get wet as soon as you pour water anyways.
 Why do I do it then?
 To rinse it off.
 Warehouse dust who knows.

 6) Profit – Now that you have taken the 3 to 4 minutes to make that coffee, enjoy the hell out of it.
-This is your organic fair trade all glass, plastic and BPA free premium fresh ground coffee.
+This is your organic fair trade all glass, nontoxic plastic and BPA free premium fresh ground coffee.
 You won’t ever be able to go back to a plastic coffee maker.
 All glass everything!

 French Press Versus ChemEx